 The only thing preventing me from giving five stars is the PA system.
 From my section, it was totally unintelligible.
 Not only could I not hear what the announcer was saying, the muffled, buzzing, distorted sounds that came from the speaker distracted from the otherwise pleasant game environment.

 The stadium is located in a beautiful section of town, directly adjacent to Queen Elizabeth Park, which is one of Vancouver's finest public parks.
 However, the neighborhood surrounding the stadium and the park is residential, with absolutely no commercial activity nearby.
 Luckily, Main Street, which is a vibrant commercial street boasting a multitude of small shops, restaurants and pubs is only few blocks away from the stadium.

-Fans seemed knowledgeable about the rules, with many classic moments of outrage about some of the calls the umpires made.
+Fans seem knowledgeable about the rules, with many classic moments of outrage about some of the calls the umpires make.

 Getting to the stadium is relatively easy by car.
 There are ample signs as you get close, and the parking lot seems to be a decent size for the stadium capacity.
 The $7 parking fee is an extremely good value, especially compared to outrageous parking charges for the NHL, MLS, and CFL stadiums downtown.
 If $7 still sounds too steep, plan to do some walking.
-As I mentioned in the Neighborhood section, the stadium is located in a residential area, with extremely limited public parking on the streets.
+The stadium is located in a residential area, with extremely limited public parking on the streets.

 Washrooms are small and a little outdated, but clean.